 Also, where do you stand on the question of whether advertising is science or art?
 Is advertising success achieved through incremental research, careful checking of data and logical planning – or is it more to do with a creative “eureka” moment?
 You may have read the famous Bill Bernbach quote?
 “Advertising is fundamentally persuasion and persuasion happens to be not a science, but an art.”

-Finally, perfume commercials are typically made in such a way to let the viewer visualise the fragrance – they often create symbolism so viewers can experience what you’re supposed to feel when they smell their product.
+Finally, perfume commercials are typically made in such a way to let the viewer visualise the fragrance – they often create symbolism so viewers can experience what they are supposed to feel when they smell their product.
 To do this companies can spend millions enlisting famous actors and big-name directors.
 However, to some viewers the story-lines are baffling, often boring (always ‘beautiful female, handsome male’) and do not connect on any real emotional level.
 What do you think?

 © University of York